The Sign of Your Parousia

 Matthew 24:29 Immediately after the tribulation of those days shall the sun be darkened, and the moon shall not give her light, and the stars shall fall from heaven, and the powers of the heavens shall be shaken:

-Here Jesus describes the whole kosmos of Judea being brought down.
+Here Jesus describes the whole kosmos (ordered system) of Judea being brought down.
 The sun, moon and stars are deprived of their proper function and power.
 This is the language of the OT prophets to describe judgment falling upon nations, cities or peoples.
 Peter uses the same language with the same intent.

 For those who hold this language to be literal, in that they expect the physical heavens and its elements to “melt with fervent heat, and the earth also and the words that are therein” to be burned up, this is not the message of Jesus or the apostles.
 As stated before, this is the language of the prophets to describe the judgment of God upon those who rebel and stand against Him.
-It is a language that his readers would easily understand.
+It is language that his readers would easily understand.
 We must work a little harder at it.

 In describing the judgment of God against Idumea(Edom), Isaiah says,